payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 ## Legal Bits
 Payara is an open source project; as part of this we have specific legal requirements concerning how we distribute code contributed to the project.
 Before any code contributed by our community is pulled into our repository we must have a signed Contributor License Agreement from any contributor.
 This can be downloaded from the main repository at [https://github.com/payara/Payara/blob/master/PayaraCLA.pdf](https://github.com/payara/Payara/blob/master/PayaraCLA.pdf) and should be signed, scanned, and forwarded to [info@payara.fish](mailto:info@payara.fish).
 As compensation for wading through the legalese, all contributors who send in a signed Contributor License Agreement receive a Payara goodie bag.

-As we must also comply with the upstream Oracle Common Development and Distribution license the following line should be added to any changed file:
+As we must also comply with Oracle's license the following line should be added to any changed file:

 ```
-Portions Copyright [2016] C2B2 Consulting Limited and/or its affiliates
+Portions Copyright [2016] Payara Foundation and/or its affiliates
 ```

 ## Getting Payara